 - Can you stop eating people?

-If I do, I will likely leave a massacre in my wake, so I choose not to, and only to be very specific and controls in how I go about the process.
+If I do, I will likely leave a massacre in my wake, so I choose not to, and only to be very specific and controlled in how I go about the process.

 - Couldn’t you just steal body parts rather than hurt people?